California Benchmarking & BPS Policy News

 Overview of Policies Under Development

-Santa Monica - has developed a draft BPS ordinance for consideration by the City Council.
-The draft includes a policy implementation date of June 2026, starting with buildings 50,000 square feet and larger and phasing in buildings larger than 20,000 square feet after five years, with many details to be worked out in a rule making process
+• Santa Monica - has developed a draft BPS ordinance for consideration by the City Council.
+Adoption was deferred from late 2025 to Fall 2026.
+The draft policy would start with buildings 50,000 square feet and larger and phase in buildings larger than 20,000 square feet after five years, with many details to be worked out in a rule making process

-Jump to a jurisdiction for more details: Berkeley, Los Angeles (City), Los Angeles (County), Sacramento, San Diego (City), San Francisco, Santa Monica, West Hollywood.
+Jump to a jurisdiction for more details: Berkeley, Los Angeles (City), Los Angeles (County), Sacramento, San Diego (City), San Francisco, Santa Monica.

 Policies in Detail by Jurisdiction